Digital Marketing

 Image via The New York Times

 That’s the goal of native advertising!
 The “Flickto” sponsored content blends seamlessly with other pieces of content.
-Native advertising can take the form of:
+The types of native advertising include:

 • Sponsored content on social media